TayalAditya/DyslexoFly/README.md

 ---

+## 🔍 About Dyslexia

+Dyslexia is a neurological learning disability that impairs a person's ability to read, write, and spell, despite normal intelligence.
+This project aims to support dyslexic learners by offering alternative content formats aligned with their strengths — auditory and visual learning.

+---

 ## 🧠 Project Overview

 Dyslexia affects over 70 million individuals in India alone.
 DyslexoFly aims to bridge the educational accessibility gap by enabling students to: